lukmanr/CLVPipelines/install/README.md

 terraform apply
 ```

-To clean up execute `terraform destroy` from the `/install/terraform` folder.
+To clean up, execute `terraform destroy` from the `/install/terraform` folder.

 To deploy the pipelines and the pipeline's artifacts follow the instructions in the deploy [README](./deploy/README.md).